-&lt;sup>4 There is also a literature about settlements within the administrative proceedings (Hellwig et al. 2018).
-This is, however, a different type of settlement as this literature is i) focussing on the period before a decision is taken by the competition authority, ii) one of the parties in the negotiations is the competition authority and iii) the outcome is a (reduced) fines payment.
+6 While this literature focuses on private litigation claims there exists also a literature about settlements within administrative proceedings (Hellwig et al. 2018).
+This is, however, a different situation as here i) a focus is on the period before a decision is taken by the competition authority, ii) one of the parties in the negotiations is the competition authority and iii) the outcome is a (reduced) fines payment.